fredpdavis/oshealab_genomic_scripts/README.md

 This package uses the following underlying tools to analyze RNA-seq data.
-__You don't need to download these__, as they are already installed on the NIH HPC and accessible through their very well maintained system of ['modules'](https://hpc.nih.gov/apps/modules.html)
+__You don't need to download these__, as they are already installed on the NIH HPC through their fantastic system of ['modules'](https://hpc.nih.gov/apps/modules.html)

 | software                                                      | purpose                                                   |
 |---------------------------------------------------------------|-----------------------------------------------------------|